Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Introduction

 After detailing the \automl{} problem we consider in Section~\ref{sec:background}, we present two main parts making the following contributions: \begin{description} \item[Part I: Portfolio Successive Halving in \poshautosklearn{}.]
-In this part (see Section~\ref{sec:partI}), we introduce budget allocation strategies as a complementary design choice to model selection strategies holdout (HO) and cross-validation (CV) for \automl{} systems, also using successive halving (SH) as an alternative to allocate more resources to promising ML pipelines.
+In this part (see Section~\ref{sec:partI}), we introduce budget allocation strategies as a complementary design choice to model selection strategies (holdout (HO) and cross-validation (CV)) for \automl{} systems. \updates{We suggest using the budget allocation strategy successive halving (SH) as an alternative to always using the full budget (FB) to evaluate a configuration} to allocate more resources to promising ML pipelines.
 Furthermore, we introduce both the practical approach as well as the theory behind building better portfolios for the meta-learning component of \autosklearn{}.
 We show that this combination substantially improves performance, yielding stronger results in 10 minutes than \asklone{} achieved in 60 minutes. \item[Part II: Automating \automl{} in \askltwo{}.]
-In this part (see Section~\ref{sec:partII}), we propose a meta-learning technique based on algorithm selection to construct a \modelselector{} to automatically choose the best optimization policy $\pi$ for an \automl{} system for a given dataset, further robustifying \automl{} itself.
+In this part (see Section~\ref{sec:partII}), we propose a meta-learning technique based on algorithm selection \updates{to automatically select the best setting of the \automl{} system itself for a given dataset}.
 We dub the resulting system \askltwo{} and depict the evolution from \asklone{} via \poshautosklearn{} to \askltwo{} in Figure~\ref{fig:schema_askl_versions}. \end{description} In Section~\ref{sec:partIII}, we additionally use the \automl{} benchmark~\citep{gijsbers-automl19a} to evaluate \askltwo{} against other popular \automl{} systems and show improved performance under rigid time constraints.
-Section~\ref{sec:related} then puts our work into the context of related works and Section~\ref{sec:discussion} concludes the paper with open questions, limitations and future work.
+Section~\ref{sec:related} then puts our work into the context of related works, and Section~\ref{sec:discussion} concludes the paper with open questions, limitations and future work.